|Principles Of Execution - The CPU|

 The “trick” that the processor performs seems very complex but it is all based on building the complex from the simple and the very regular – but isn’t this always the principle when it comes to computers?

 The first thing a processor needs is some way of keeping track of where it has reached in the program.
-This is using a single internal memory location, usually called the “Program Counter” or PC – although don’t be fooled by its name into thinking that it counts programs!
+This is using a single internal memory location, usually called the “Program Counter” or PC – and it doesn't count programs!
 All internal memory locations within the processor are called “registers” for historical reasons and to indicate that they are generally just a little more than simple memory locations.
 For example, the PC register has two operations that it can perform.
 It can be initialized to a set value and it can be incremented, i.e. it can add one to the value stored in it.